A Field Guide to Otherkin: Background

 Otherkin are people who believe they are, in some sense, not entirely human.
 It is an umbrella term which can also refer specifically to people who consider themselves mythical or fantastical beings, such as elves or dragons.
-Other subsets include therians or therianthropes, people who identify as real-world animals, and fictionkin, people who identify as members of fictional species or specific fictional characters.
+Other subsets include therianthropes, people who identify as real-world animals, and fictionkin, people who identify as members of fictional species or specific fictional characters.
 These groups can overlap, with some concepts not fitting obviously into a particular category, and individual terminology varies widely.
 Despite some misconceptions, otherkin do not believe they are physically non-human.
 Rather, the concept is rooted in religion, spirituality, or psychology; for instance, otherkin may believe they were other than human in a past life, or in some way possess the soul of a non-human creature.
 Though predecessors of the concept predate the internet, the term "otherkin" itself and the communities around it are almost completely internet-based; the phenomenon has been understood as a hyper-real religion, a form of belief that "mix[es] elements from religious traditions with popular culture".

 Lupa, the author of A Field Guide to Otherkin, is a writer and counselling psychologist based in Portland, Oregon.
 She has been involved in neopagan and occult practice since her teenage years.
 At different times, Lupa has been affiliated with Wicca, chaos magic, and neoshamanism; as of 2018, she identifies as a naturalistic pagan.
 At the time of A Field Guide to Otherkins publication, Lupa was a wolf therian and an active participant in otherkin and therian communities.
 A Field Guide to Otherkin was her second book as a sole author, following the 2006 publication of Fang and Fur, Blood and Bone: A Primal Guide to Animal Magic.
 She had also contributed a chapter to the 2007 anthology Magick on the Edge: An Anthology of Experimental Occultism and co-wrote Kink Magic: Sex Magic Beyond Vanilla with her then-husband, the esoteric author Taylor Ellwood.